utdata/icj-class/bootstrap/bootstrap-class-01.md

 1. Create a new folder in your `icj/` folder called `yourname-bootstrap`.
 1. In VS Code, open a new window and open your new folder.
 1. Open the Integrated Terminal.
-    - Run `$ degit utdata/icj-bootstrap-template` to download the files.
+    - Run `degit utdata/icj-bootstrap-template` to download the files.
-    - Run `$ npm install` to install the node packages.
+    - Run `npm install` to install the node packages.
-    - Run `$ git init` to intilize git.
+    - Run `git init` to intilize git.
-    - Run `$ git add .` to add the files.
+    - Run `git add .` to add the files.
-    - Run `$ git commit -m "first commit"` to commit the files.
+    - Run `git commit -m "first commit"` to commit the files.
 1. Go to Github and create a repository of the same name.
 1. Use the "or push an existing repository from the command line" commands from Github to sync the repos.